631

 system appears to want to involve users but is often

-consensus that user involvement is important but it is
+there is consensus that user involvement is important,

-sure, but I think it has always been the intention to
+am not sure, but I think it has always been the

-seems to be ambiguity as to what and who the user is,
+There seems to be ambiguity as to what and who the

-like what a user is and when/what they should be
+users are, like what a user is and when/what users

-users can help with.
-By listening to inputs seafarers
+developers need and that users can help with.
+By

 An important defining parameter is that while